Puyodead1/udemy-downloader/README.md

 ### Start Downloading

 You can now run the program, see the examples below.
 The course will download to `out_dir`.

+# Udemy Subscription Plans

+To download a course included in a subscription plan that you did not purchase individually, you will need to follow a few more steps to get setup.

+## Getting your cookies

+- Go to the page of the course you want to download
+- press `control` + `shift` + `i` (this may be different depending on your OS, just google how to open developer tools)
+- click the `Console` tab
+- copy and paste `document.cookie` and press enter
+- copy the text between the quotes

+## Setup token file

+- Create a file called `cookies.txt` in the same folder as `main.py`
+- Paste the cookie into the file
+- save and close the file

 # Advanced Usage